Be sustainable

 Anyone can join the Hedgehog Friendly Campus Working Group - it's open to all staff and students, regardless of department, age, level of knowledge or ability.
 There are opportunities to become a Hedgehog Ambassador or Champion, as part of which participants receive CV references and digital badges.

-Cycle User Group
+Cycle and Active Travel User Group

-University of Salford Students' Union (USSU)
+University of Salford Students' Union (Salford SU)

-The Environmental Sustainability Team have collaborated with the USSU a number of times to educate our student community about sustainability.
-The USSU have supported projects such as the Salford Swap Shop, shared sustainability related content via their communication channels, and developed their own Environmental and Sustainability Promise
+The Sustainability Team collaborates with Salford SU to support our student community with sustainability.
+Salford SU have led projects such as the Salford Swap Shop, shared sustainability related content via their communication channels, and are taking part in the SOS-UK Responsible Futures supported change programme in partnership with the University of Salford.

 Student-led projects